Top-Notch Facilities: Pro Kitchens

 Our Summer Cooking Class Staff

 It is our staff that makes the program so spectacular.
 Our summer cooking class is about skill-building.
 It is about trying things yourself, over and over.
 It is in friendly competition, where everyone helps everyone, and the spirit of try-and-try-again lives on.
-Our staff will SHOW the students what to do, how to do it, and right in front of them.
+Our staff will SHOW the students what to do, how to do it, and right in front of them… and then step back and allow the students to go for it!
 We will help the students gain critical understanding.
-And we will bring in outside chefs for one-day courses in things like sushi making and desserts.
+And we will bring in outside chefs for class sessions in things like sushi making and desserts.
 If we know an expert in a certain area – and we know a lot of them – we will bring them in and let them go nuts in our kitchen.
 Food and flour flying everywhere and suddenly we’ve made the most delicious cake… and so on and so on….

 Chefs & Special Guests